Continuity of Care when a Person Moves

 4. Continuity of Care for People with additional Health Needs

-Under the Care Act the 2nd Local Authority should aim to complete their assessment jointly with the local Clinical Commissioning Group (CCG), so that support for the person's health needs can also be in place from the day of the move.
-The CCG in the 2nd area and the CCG in the 1st area have a duty to co-operate with the local authorities and with each other in the same way as the local authorities do to ensure a smooth transition for the person.
+Under the Care Act the 2nd Local Authority should aim to complete their assessment jointly with the local Integrated Care Board (ICB), so that support for the person's health needs can also be in place from the day of the move.
+The ICB in the 2nd area and the ICB in the 1st area have a duty to co-operate with the local authorities and with each other in the same way as the local authorities do to ensure a smooth transition for the person.

 Where the person has a piece of equipment on long-term loan from the NHS, the 2nd Local Authority should discuss with the relevant NHS body in its area.
 Both are jointly responsible under the Act for ensuring that adequate equipment is in place when the person moves (this can either be a continuation of the current equipment loan or a new loan for a new piece of equipment).